Dear Thorne Community,

 With love from the Thorne Team

-SUMMER CAMP: Thorne will be switching to a small group size nature camp model for all of its week-long camps.
-Parents will have the opportunity to enroll children ages 6 to 11 in a camp with 5 or fewer participants matched with one of Thorne’s full-time, year-round educators or returning summer camp instructors.
-To maximize safety during this time of COVID 19, each camp will be two weeks in duration and instructors will have one week off between working with different groups of students.
-For the safety of our students and teachers, we will not be transporting students in vehicles this summer.
-Our Small Group Nature Camp will operate daily out of one of Thorne’s traditional camp locations like Chautauqua or Sombrero Marsh and with our Choose Your Own Adventure Nature Camp, parents will be given the opportunity to pick locations, which could include anything from camp in your own backyard to visiting a different nature area every day.
-More detailed information is available on the SUMMER CAMP page of our website and within the SMALL GROUP SIZE CAMP AND COVID-19 IMPACT FAQ’s.
+SUMMER CAMP: During the summer of 2020, Thorne switched to a small group size nature camp model for all of its week-long camps.
+Parents had the opportunity to enroll children ages 6 to 11 in a camp with 5 or fewer participants matched with one of Thorne’s full-time, year-round educators or returning summer camp instructors.
+To maximize safety during this time of COVID 19, each camp was two weeks in duration and instructors had one week off between working with different groups of students.
+We hope to return to our traditional summer camp offerings in 2021.

-THORNE OFFICES AND THE SOMBRERO MARSH ENVIRONMENTAL EDUCATION CENTER: The Thorne office is closed and all employees and volunteers are working from home.
-This is a small price to pay to ensure the safety of those at greatest risk from COVID 19, and if you are able to, we encourage you to do the same.
+THORNE OFFICES AND THE SOMBRERO MARSH ENVIRONMENTAL EDUCATION CENTER: At this time, the Thorne office is closed to the public.
 The public is still welcome to visit Sombrero Marsh, in fact we encourage you to take a walk on our trails and view birds from our bird blind.
 Please practice social distancing and only visit as family units and not as groups.

 FINANCIAL IMPACT: Thanks in large part to generosity of people like you who have made Thorne a priority for their philanthropy, Thorne is financially stable for the time being.
 As always, we are carefully managing our finances and at this time we have eliminated all non-essential expenses.
-Knowing that our staff are our most important organizational resource, at this time we have committed to keeping our entire team employed, despite all of our school programs being cancelled and pivoting to a small group size camp model.
+Knowing that our staff are our most important organizational resource, at this time we have committed to keeping our entire team employed, despite all of our traditional programs being cancelled.
 Like most nonprofits, this pandemic will have a significant impact on our financial health now and into the future.
-Changes to summer programming alone will cost Thorne more than $400,000 in revenue.
+Changes to summer programming alone cost Thorne more than $400,000 in revenue.
 We ask those that are able to be as generous as they can during these challenging time.
 First and foremost, consider helping vulnerable populations and those impacted the most by COVID 19 and, if possible, also support your most trusted and beloved nonprofits like Thorne.
 We have been serving our community for more than six decades and with your support we will remain strong after the COVID 19 crisis has ended.
 If you want to know more about the needs of our organization at this time or are interested in making donation please contact email@example.com or contribute via the donate page on our website.

 HOW THORNE IS RESPONDING WITH PROGRAMS: Thorne staff are working hard to find creative and impactful ways to be of service to our community during these unprecedented times.
 We are focused on being of service to our students and their families and meeting the needs of vulnerable populations and those most impacted by COVID 19.
-Our response is being directed in five key areas:
+Please read our COVID-19 response brochure to learn more about our various program pivots and the positive impact they are having within our community.